This guide is valid for users of self-hosted Prefect server or Prefect Cloud users with a tier that allows hybrid work pools.

 To avoid hardcoding your API key into the task definition JSON see how to add sensitive data using AWS secrets manager to the container definition.

 Before creating a service, you first need to register a task definition.
-You can do that using the register-task-definition command in the AWS CLI.
-Here is an example:
+You can do that using the register-task-definition command:

 aws ecs register-task-definition --cli-input-json file://task-definition.json

-Replace task-definition.json with the name of your JSON file.
+Replace task-definition.json with the name of your task definition file.

-Finally, create a service that will manage your Prefect worker:
+Finally, create a service that will manage your Prefect worker.Ensure you replace the placeholders for:

-• Replace <ecs-cluster> with the name of your ECS cluster.
+• <ecs-cluster> with the name of your ECS cluster.

-• Replace <task-definition-arn> with the ARN of the task definition you just registered.
+• <task-definition-arn> with the ARN of the task definition you just registered.

 • Replace <security-group-ids> with a comma-separated list of your VPC security group IDs.

-This guide uses ECR to store a Docker image containing your flow code.
+This guide uses the AWS Elastic Container Registry (ECR) to store a Docker image containing your flow code.
 To do this, we will write a flow, then deploy it using build and push steps that copy flow code into a Docker image and push that image to an ECR repository.

 my_flow.py